Skip to content

 What is the difference between Pre-School Puppy and Foundation Camp?

-Pre-School Puppy is a weekly group class where you and your puppy learn together, ideal for puppies under 5 months.
+Pre-School Puppy is a weekly group class where you and your puppy learn together, ideal from 20 weeks (about five months).
 Foundation Camp is a 14-night immersive board-and-train for adolescent puppies who need intensive structure, or families who want accelerated results.
 Many families do both, in sequence.

 How do I house train my puppy?